JanssenCJ/Jans/README.md

-This is for trial only
+Hello everybody!
+This is for trial only!